-As a requirement of the MMP's approval of the EIA, the company was required to post US\$3,019,539 (Cdn.\$ equivalent at December 31, 2007 - \$2,993,269; December 31, 2006 - \$3,518,971) in favour of the MMP as a security deposit against the company's obligations under the EIA.
+As a requirement of the MMP's approval of the EIA, the company was required to post US\$3,019,539 (Cdn.\$ equivalent at March 31, 2008 - \$3,099,557; December 31, 2007 - \$2,993,269) in favour of the MMP as a security deposit against the company's obligations under the EIA.
 The required security deposit amount is reviewed on an annual basis by the MMP and is expected to be subject to adjustment as the project progresses to completion.

 In September 2006, the company filed an amendment to the EIA ("EIAA") to allow for mill, tailings and dump location changes to the original mine plan.
 Subsequent public consultations were successful.
 However, the EIAA was rejected by authorities in May 2007 and is currently being revised for re-submittal.
-As a result of subsequent discussions with the MMP, the company was successful in October 2007 in resuming fieldwork activities related to completion of an EIAA for the Mirador Project.
-The EIAA will incorporate engineering enhancements completed through 2007 on the Mirador Project.
+The EIAA will incorporate engineering enhancements completed through 2008 on the Mirador Project.